approvals/ApprovalTests.cpp/doc/mdsource/UsingUT.source.md

 ## Getting Started With \[Boost\].UT

-### Important Note: Issue 87

-* As of 2020-01-15, there is a known serious issue with using this test framework with Approval Tests, in that **the test framework does not currently report any Approval Test test failures via the exit status of the test program**.
-* This means that any CI builds or ctest runs will look like they succeeded, whereas they may in fact not have done.
-* For details and progress, please see [issue 87: Boost.UT tests spuriously pass, by returning 0 exit status even after failure](https://github.com/approvals/ApprovalTests.cpp/issues/87).
----

 The [\[Boost\].UT](https://github.com/boost-experimental/ut) test framework works well with Approval Tests.

 \[Boost\].UT is a single header/single module, macro-free μ(micro)/Unit Testing Framework that requires C++17 / C++20